The new peers included:

 Impact on Lords party strengths

 In terms of party balance in the House of Lords, the new peerages will consolidate the position of the Conservatives as the largest party group.
-As at 28 August 2020, there were 243 Conservative peers.
-This will increase to 262 when all the new Conservative members have taken their seat.
-Currently, the second largest group in the Lords are the Crossbench peers.
-Their numbers will increase from 178 to 182.
-The number of Labour Party peers will increase from 174 to 178.
+As at 2 November 2020, 32 of the new peers had taken their seat.
+On that date, the total eligible membership was 798.
+The Conservatives had 256 members (32%).
+The second largest group were the Crossbenchers, with 182 members (23%).
+Labour had 178 members (22%).

 How do Boris Johnson’s peerages compare to those created by previous prime ministers?

-Since becoming Prime Minister in July 2019, Boris Johnson has created 60 life peers.
+In Boris Johnson’s first year as Prime Minister (from July 2019 and including the peerage announcements in July 2020) he created 61 life peers.
 Some of these consist of Theresa May’s resignation honours.
 The graph below shows the number of life peers created annually by each Prime Minister since Tony Blair.
-The figures do not include the appointment of bishops or peerages created for those with senior positions in the judiciary.
+The figures do not include the appointment of Bishops or peerages created for those with senior positions in the judiciary.
 The figures include any nominations carried over from previous prime ministers (such as resignation honours).

 Both Tony Blair and David Cameron exceeded the number of peers created by Boris Johnson in their first year in office.
 Both Gordon Brown and Theresa May created significantly fewer peers in every year of their terms of office.